-Explore the potential tax impacts with your tax advisor.
+- Explore the potential tax impacts with your tax advisor.
 Paying points might give you a deduction today, and that may be more beneficial than interest savings in future years.
 Don’t forget that interest costs may also be deductible—but spending money for a tax deduction is still spending money.

 - Evaluate alternative uses for the funds, and decide whether you should do something with the money besides putting it toward your home.

-- Decide if you think you’ll be able to refinance at a better interest rate in the somewhat near future.
+- Decide whether you think you’ll be able to refinance at a better interest rate in the somewhat near future.
 If your credit scores or income improve, you might qualify for a better loan.
 Likewise, look at current interest rates and whether or not you expect them to rise, fall, or stay level.

 Use a points calculator to determine how much you’ll benefit from paying points.
 Then, compare those savings to a smaller loan (using an amortization table).
 For example, on a $300,000 loan, evaluate the savings that come from a lower interest rate if you pay two points (or $6,000).
 Then, see how the loan looks if you only borrow $294,000—adding that $6,000 to the down payment instead of putting it toward points.